TosbackCgusBridge-Bot/CGUs-versions/Drugs/Privacy Policy.md

 This Web site contains links to other sites that are not owned or controlled by us.
 Please be aware that we are not responsible for the privacy practices of such other sites.

-We encourage you to be aware when you leave our site and to read the privacy statements of each and every Web site that collects personally identifiable information.
+We encourage you to be aware when you leave our site and to read the privacy policies of each and every Web site that collects personally identifiable information.

 This privacy statement applies only to information collected by this Web site.